Skip to Main Content

 Question 9:

-Upon receipt of an SSI termination notice following a medical CDR or Age-18 Redetermination, the beneficiary has 60 days to request an appeal.
+Upon receipt of an SSI termination notice following a medical CDR or Age-18 Redetermination, the person has 60 days to request an appeal.

 |